5 Workplace Greatest Disasters caused by Negligence

 On the night of April 14, 1912, the RMS Titanic, dubbed the “unsinkable ship,” collided with an iceberg and sank on its maiden trip across the North Atlantic.
 Out of the 2,208 passengers and crew, 1,503 persons died in the accident.
 You may be familiar with this narrative, but have you considered it from a health and safety perspective?

 There was a complete failure to follow safety and health procedures at every level.
-It is a classic case of disasters caused by negligence.
 The lifeboats could accommodate only 1,178 passengers.
 This was not to save space on the deck.
 The owners bafflingly felt there was no need to have enough lifeboats to accommodate everyone.
 To make things worse, the crew launched boats without filling their capacity.
 So only 705 of those passengers survived.
 Before eventually crashing head-on into an iceberg at virtually full speed, the RMS Titanic had ignored as many as six iceberg warnings.

 Honkeiko Colliery Coal Dust Explosion

-This disaster happened on April 26, 1942.
+This one of the harrowing workplace disasters that happened on April 26, 1942.
 It happened in the Japanese captured Honkeiko Colliery Coal Mine in Eastern China.
 It happened while WW2 was in full swing.
 So on that day, a gas explosion in one of the shafts sparked what would become recognized as the world’s greatest mining tragedy.
 After a brief evacuation to cut off oxygen to the fire, the Japanese turned off the ventilation, trapping almost 30% of the employees inside the burning mine.
 There were 1,549 persons killed in total, 31 of whom were Japanese and the remainder were forced, Chinese workers.
 It should also be noted that the working conditions in the mine were already quite horrible.
 The mine operator’s lack of care for the safety of its personnel culminated in this calamity.

-This is a recent example of a disaster caused by negligence.
-The Rana Plaza building fell during rush hour on April 24, 2013, in Dhaka, Bangladesh, killing 1,130 people and injuring another 2,500.
+When it comes to the worst factory accidents, it is hard not to mention the tragedy in Bangladesh.
+The Rana Plaza building fell during rush hour on April 24, 2013, in Dhaka, killing 1,130 people and injuring another 2,500.
 Builders constructed this eight-story structure on top of an old pond.
 It was four stories higher than permitted.
 It was utilized for industrial purposes rather than commercial purposes and was constructed with defective materials.
 Given all these irregularities, it is easy to figure out why it collapsed.
 Perhaps the most tragic aspect of that death toll was that it could have been avoided.

 Many businesses on the lower floors stopped using the building after they noticed cracks on the walls.
 The owners of the building ignored these concerns and asked their own staff to continue working there.
 The building collapsed the day their workers came back.
 The government authorities took swift action.
 The courts charged 42 people with murder, including the building owners.